jay-sridhar/multilayered-dataprocessing/README.md

 3. Rollback option on failure - `erase()` method in the `Transformer` could be used to find undo processing using `trace_id`
 4. Rollback option also allows us to re-process a file again safely

+## Choice of tools:
+ These choices are driven by assumptions.
+By looking at the sample data and by understanding the full scope of the transformation we can choose one among the following tools.
+1. Kafka for taking the input stream of data
+2. CSV or AWS parameter store for configuring the transformation rules.
+3. ELK / Newrelic one for logging.
+Newrelic one / Datadog for metrics monitoring
+4. ECS for scaling the containers where (step 2) would be running

 ## Monitoring
 1. Memory is a key metric here as we are processing large chunks of data in parallel.
 Set alerts based on memory thresholds.
 2. Log all events with the `trace_id` to effectively track and locate failures.